ErPang97/ComprehensibleCebuanoProject/README.md

 Lingua Latina Per Se Illustra Pars I by Hans Ørberg (Capitulum I only) Magbinisaya Kita Primer I by Jessie Grace U. Rubrico, PhD ChatGPT for grammar corrections and consulation on the writing.
+Free Vector Maps, for the Maps of the World